Frequently Asked Questions

 All vehicles imported from the UK require a customs declaration, and customs duty and VAT needs to be paid.
 Not all vehicles imported from Northern Ireland require a customs declaration.
 It depends on whether or not the vehicle was originally registered in the UK and when the vehicle was registered in the North.

-Vehicles first registered in Northern Ireland, that were never previously registered in the UK are not subject to customs duty or VAT.
+Vehicles first registered in Northern Ireland, that have been in private use in Northern Ireland for a reasonable period of time don’t need to clear customs, however the onus is on you to prove this.
 New vehicles* purchased in Northern Ireland are not subject to customs duty but are subject to VAT. *A vehicles is considered new if it is less than 6 months after entering into service, or has travelled 6,000 kilometres or less.

 If you import a vehicle from outside the EU (including UK) to Ireland without completing a customs declaration then the vehicle has been illegally imported.
 Customs can seize the vehicle at the port of entry or if you try and VRT the vehicle you will be refused.
 Sometimes people import vehicles to Ireland and don't realise they need to complete a customs declaration, if this happens to you, contact us as soon as possible and we will submit a customs declaration for you retrospectively.
 For more details go to Request a Customs Declaration.